About Our Adult Parkour Classes

 — Lex Dye

 Each class starts with a warm-up and introductions.
 Classes may include technique practice, games, and obstacle courses or routes using skills such as vaulting, jumping, climbing, and crawling.
-For more detailed information, read class descriptions and contact your coach.
+For more detailed information, read class descriptions and email classes@parkourvisions.org with any questions, comments or concerns.

 It’s all about safety!